 The exclusive Ritz-Carlton is the fifth five-star international hotel chain to set up in Tokyo in the past five years.
 A lobby and lounge area of the new Ritz-Carlton, is lined with works of art from American Sam Francis, is on the 45th floor of the tallest skyscraper in Tokyo.
-With traditional European inspiration with contemporary theme seems to be the base idea of the hotel’s luxurious interiors.
+Traditional European inspiration with contemporary themes seems to be the base idea of the hotel’s luxurious interiors.
 Home to the most expensive Presidential Suite in Japan (at $20,000 per night), and a 200-year-old Japanese teahouse; it offers a panoramic view of Mt.
 Fuji in the distance.
-The Ritz-Carlton Club is accessible only by an elevator key offers multi-lingual concierge service and twenty-four hours food and beverage service.
-The hotel accommodates many restaurants that feature sushi, tempura and Teppanyaki as well as a restaurant that serves Asian and French inspired cuisine.
+The Ritz-Carlton Club is accessible only by an elevator key that offers multi-lingual concierge service and twenty-four hours of food and beverage service.
+The hotel accommodates many restaurants that feature sushi, tempura, and Teppanyaki as well as a restaurant that serves Asian and French-inspired cuisine.
 The hotel also offered a special drink called The Diamonds-Are-Forever Martini is a $16,000 cocktail with a one-carat Bulgari diamond at the bottom that you can take to any Bulgari store in Tokyo and have a ring fitted to the stone for free.

 The Ritz-Carlton will host at east 205 weddings in 2007.
 This start at the equivalent of about $24,000 and then sky is the limit.
 For $1 million the hotel provides the wedding dress, jewelry and a private jet to fly the newlyweds off to a honeymoon in Bali and Milan.